mohid-tanveer/rephoto-detection/data/README.md

 ## Overview

-Consists of 2 folders of images: authentic and re-photo. re-photos are separated by type of screen (LCD and OLED) as well as by the source of the re-photo (AI and authentic).
+Consists of 2 folders of images: authentic and re-photo.
+Re-photos are separated by type of screen (LCD and OLED) as well as by the source of the re-photo (AI and authentic).

 ## Exif Metadata